Living-Content/living-content-api/docs/api.md

 ### Provider Setup

-1. Register as an auth provider and receive a provider secret
+1. Register as an auth provider and receive a provider secret by contacting <hello@livingcontent.co>
 2. Add to secrets configuration:

 ```yaml